aniela2906/G/README.md

     - images folder path
     - masks foler path
-    - path for the output file .csv with results of all 3 features and the probability of a lesion to be a melanoma (be sure that the code 3_in_1_code_with_trained_classifier.py and trained_random_forest_classifier.pkl are on the same level) by deafult they are both on the main page of the repository.
-It is becuase in code there is no path provided for the classifier .
+    - path for the output file .csv with results of all 3 features and the probability of a lesion to be a melanoma Be sure that the code 3_in_1_code_with_trained_classifier.py and trained_random_forest_classifier.pkl are on the same level-  by deafult they are both on the main page of the repository (It is becuase in code there is no path provided for the classifier):

 ![](img/1.png)